-If you think your info has been compromised, here’s how to protect yourself:
+If you think your info has been compromised, here’s how to protect yourself.

-theSkimm: If you think you’ve been affected by a data breach, act fast.
+If you think you’ve been affected by a data breach or scam, act fast.
 A little legwork now can help you avoid bigger financial headaches later.
-And don’t forget that hackers usually play the long game.
-Just because you don’t see any fraudulent activity right after a breach doesn’t mean you won’t ever.
-Make a habit out of scanning your accounts for at least a few months.
+And don’t forget that hackers may play the long game.
+Just because you don’t see any fraudulent activity right away doesn’t mean you won’t ever.
+Make a habit of scanning your accounts for at least a few months following a breach.